-Expats will need to register at their local municipal office or local city hall in order to start receiving healthcare in Japan.
+Expats will need to register at their local municipal office or city hall to start receiving healthcare in Japan.
 A Health Insurance Certificate will then be issued and delivered.
 This document is needed when using public hospital facilities for anything from consultation to surgery.

-It may be worthwhile for expats to take out additional private health insurance to cover any remaining costs not covered by the public schemes.
+It may be worthwhile for expats to take out additional private health insurance to take care of any remaining costs not covered by the public schemes.